 Part A: Designing and Recruiting Advisory Groups

 A key component to the ETOD Strategy and Implementation Plan is designing a community advisory group that centers people and communities who have experienced harm and ensure representation from communities often left out of planning processes.
 These groups include Black and indigenous and people of color, immigrants and refugees, English language learners, LGBTQ people, youth, elders, people living with disabilities, people who are un‐housed, and people with intersecting identities and multiple community ties.
-As part of the recruitment of community members that represent these communities, the consultant will design a process for identifying and selecting members that is accessible and upholds ETOD process values (see attachment).
+As part of the recruitment of community members that represent these communities, the consultant will design a process for identifying and selecting members that is accessible and upholds ETOD process values.
+A draft summary of the ETOD definition, vision and values can be found at: